andersfischernielsen/Munchkin-Short-Rules/RULES.md

 - Selling items for 1000 Gold gets you a level.
 - You can only carry one Big item.
 - You may not trade items from your hand - only from the table.
 Traded items must go on the table, too.

+## Death
+ - If you die, you lose everything except for your level, curses on you, your class and your race.
+ - Put every other card you have on the table, face up.
+ - The other players each pick items, until everything is gone.
+The highest level players pick first.
+ - On your next turn, draw four cards from each deck, like when the game began.

 ## General Rules